CUSTOMISING YOUR COLLECTION’S DESIGN¶

-Beyond the basic options found within Settings, Uwazi offers several advanced ways to enhance the look and feel of your collection.
+Beyond the basic options found within the Settings area, Uwazi offers several advanced ways to enhance the look and feel of your collection.
 This includes:

 A basic Uwazi instance comprises the Library , where the entities contained within your collection can be browsed and displayed in several different ways, and the Settings area, where you can configure the administrative settings of your collection.
 You also have the option to create additional Pages; these pages could offer background information about your collection; incorporate Submission Forms or Contact Forms so members of the public can get in touch; feature charts, maps and other data visualisation components; and more.